-You’ll learn data science skills on a fixed schedule: roughly 8 hours a day, Monday through Friday, for 15 weeks.
-You will interact with students and instructors on a full-time schedule, and learn both collaboratively and solo.
+You’ll learn data science skills on a fixed full-time schedule: roughly 8 hours a day, Monday through Friday, for 15 weeks.
+You will interact with students and instructors, learning both collaboratively and solo.

 - Daily touchpoints with your cohort, group work with instructor help, paired programming sessions, lab time with instructional staff, and community support.

-- Best for: students who want to lean into live lectures, a structured schedule, and learning in community with other students.
+- Best for students who want to learn in live lectures, keep a structured schedule, or who enjoy learning in a community with other students.

-- Mostly recorded lectures, with optional live weekly lectures and office hours, weekly check-ins with instructors, ability to chat with classmates and instructors via Slack.
+- Mostly recorded lectures, with optional live weekly lectures and office hours, weekly check-ins with instructors, chat with classmates and instructors via Slack.

-- Best for: working professionals that need to fit class into their already-busy schedule.
+- Best for working professionals that need to fit classes into their already-busy schedule.